Last updated on December 10, 2024

 Arena Trickster | Illustration by PINDURSKI

 Well, that’s it for today folks!
 MTG has a high barrier of entry and complexity of play, but they really hit the nail on the head with Jump In! considering that one of Arena’s main objectives is to ease people into the hobby.
-It’s a cool event that caters to beginners while still appealing to veterans.
+It’s a cool event that caters to beginners while still appealing to veterans, and it's a good way to expand your collection to upgrade your starter decks.

 Thanks so much for reading, and please tell me how you’ve been enjoying Jump In! in the comments below.
-And if you play lots of MTG Arena, consider downloading Draftsim’s addon, Arena Tutor.
+And if you play lots of MTG Arena, consider downloading Draftsim’s add-on, Arena Tutor.
 It’s free, it’ll give you insight into Constructed and Limited, and it even uses AI to predict what your opponents are playing.
+Find us on Twitter and Discord while you're at it!

 Thanks for reading folks.
 Stay safe, and until next time!